shambhavisivan/cs-ui-components/cs-ui-demo/src/GettingStarted.md

 ### Writing Previews

-Each individual component contains an examples attribute containing an array of objects of type `PreviewExample`.
+Each individual component contains an examples attribute containing an array of objects of type `ExampleInterface`.
 The objects correlate to component props and should be sorted so that the required ones come first, followed by optional props, the id and class name props and finally children, if the component accepts them.
 Note that the id and class name previews, as well the children previews, should encompass all components within a component family under the hierarchically first example (e.g. children for the modal component family should be displayed as one example inside the `CSModal` component only).

 ```
 examples: [